New Line Learning Academy

 New Line Learning Academy is a coeducational secondary school in Loose, Kent, England.
 The school has academy status as part of the Future Schools Trust, which also includes the nearby Cornwallis Academy, Tiger Primary School, and Tiger Cubs Day Nursery.

 History

 The school was formed as a result of a merger of Oldborough Manor Community School and Senacre Technology College.
-Previously a foundation school administered by Kent County Council (KCC), it converted to academy status in September 2007 and was renamed as the New Line Learning Academy.
+Previously a foundation school administered by Kent County Council (KCC), it converted to academy status in September 2007 and was renamed the New Line Learning Academy.
 The school continues to coordinate with KCC for the student admission process.

 New Line Learning Academy offers GCSEs, BTECs, and NCFEs as study programmes.
 All sixth form courses previously located on the site have been moved to the neighbouring Cornwallis Academy.
 The school runs a Performing Arts School of Excellence program, aimed at promoting skills in drama, dance, music, and technical theatre.
 Students on this program can gain an RSL grade in musical theatre.